CPathAgent: An Agent-based Foundation Model for Interpretable High-Resolution Pathology Image Analysis Mimicking Pathologists' Diagnostic Logic: Introduction

-\textit{\textbf{2) We develop PathMMU-HR², the first visual question answering benchmark specifically designed for high-resolution huge pathology image regions}} (16000×16000 pixels), rigorously validated by three professional pathologists to ensure clinical relevance and diagnostic accuracy.
+2) \textbf{PathMMU-HR² benchmark}: We develop the first visual question answering benchmark specifically designed for high-resolution pathology image regions (16000×16000 pixels), rigorously validated by three professional pathologists to ensure clinical relevance and diagnostic accuracy.

-\textit{\textbf{3) We introduce a multi-stage training strategy:}} An approach that equips CPathAgent with cognitive and reasoning capabilities across different scales, from patch-level details to whole-slide contexts, within a unified diagnostic framework.
+3) \textbf{Multi-stage training strategy:} We design a progressive training approach that equips CPathAgent with perceptual and reasoning capabilities across different image scales within a unified framework.

-\textit{\textbf{4) We conduct extensive evaluations across benchmarks at multiple scales}}, ranging from patches to large regions to WSIs, highlighting CPathAgent’s strong performance and potential clinical utility.
+4) \textbf{Comprehensive evaluation: } We conduct experiments at multiple scales, from patches and large regions to WSIs, highlighting CPathAgent's strong performance and practical clinical utility.